 - Outsourcing provides access to a number of different specialties, all of which can become extraordinarily expensive and difficult to try to manage in-house.

 - Outsourcing brings experience, knowledge and insight to which many in-house team members may never be exposed.

 - Outsourcing allows you to explore new ideas and execute fresh content marketing campaigns at the drop of a hat.

 - Outsourcing is cost-efficient, as you retain services on an as-needed basis.
 For instance, instead of paying full-time for strategy, design and content writing services, you pay for each as the need arises.

 There are hundreds of online marketing services you can outsource to free up your time and grow your business.
-However, we’re going to focus strictly on the top five writing services you should delegate to someone else.
+However, we’re going to focus strictly on the top five writing services you should delegate to high quality content writing outsourcing companies.